-Also in the main living area of the room are a desk, iPad which controls almost every aspect of the room including the tv and mood lighting.
-Yes the lights can be any colour your want with the touch of a button.
+Also in the main living area of the room are a desk, and iPad which controls almost every aspect of the room including the tv and mood lighting.
+Yes, the lights can be any colour your want with the touch of a button.

-The television also comes with a great selection of on demand movies with quite a lot of latest releases.
+The television also comes with a great selection of on-demand movies with quite a lot of the latest releases.
 There’s also a completely free *ahem* category.
-Hopefully you get my drift.
+Hopefully, you get my drift.

 You’ll also find the sink area in the main room opposite the bathroom pod.